blakecash775/HundredLineExplorationHelper/README.md

 python hundred_line_helper.py
 ```

+Or just run the script by double clicking if you have python set up.

 ### Controls

 - **Start Scanning**: Begins continuous screen monitoring.
 When an exploration event is detected, the choices and outcomes are displayed automatically.